metalsmith/metalsmith.io/src/index.md

 <i><b>Note:</b> The order the plugins are invoked is the order they are in the build script or the metalsmith.json file for cli implementations.
 This is important for using a plugin that requires a plugins output to work.</i>

 If you are still struggling with the concept we like to recommend you the [**`writemetadata()`**](https://github.com/Waxolunist/metalsmith-writemetadata) plugin.
-It is a metalsmith plugin that writes the **`{property: property value}`** pairs excerpted from the JavaScript objects representing the files to the filesystem as json files.
-You can then view the json files to find out how files are represented internally in Metalsmith.
+It is a metalsmith plugin that writes the **`{property: property value}`** pairs excerpted from the JavaScript objects representing the files to the filesystem as .json files.
+You can then view the .json files to find out how files are represented internally in Metalsmith.

 ```JavaScript
 Metalsmith(__dirname)